 Distance Education at Appalachian: Keep your life… Change your future.

 - School social worker

-- The Community and Organizational Practice track prepares you for advanced practice in the range of settings that focus on social problems and social change at the community, organizational and societal levels.
+- The Community and Organizational Practice concentration prepares you for advanced practice in the range of settings that focus on social problems and social change at the community, organizational and societal levels.
 Click for course information.

 (Note: Not all courses listed may be delivered to Distance Education students.
 Refer curriculum questions to the program contact.)

 - Instruction is delivered with some face-to-face instruction and some online instruction.
 The face to face component of the courses is taught in the evenings.